 Ingredients - Notes & Substitutions

-Beets: ruby red, golden or pink Chioggia beets work great here.
+- Beets: ruby red, golden, or pink Chioggia beets work great here.
 The key is to pay attention to diameter size in relation to cooking time.
 The best cooking times are listed in the handy chart below.

-How to Buy Beets
+Tips on How to Buy Beets

 - Stems attached: Pick up a bunch of beets with the stems still attached and avoid those with too many hairy roots sticking out the sides.